anaconda/py313t-recipes/README.md

 ## Building `numpy` test dependencies

-These can packages can be  builtand tested before testing `numpy`.
+These can packages can be built and tested before testing `numpy`.
 They can also be built before building `numpy` if desired.

 Build order for `pytest-cov`